jeffyujf/YuJiangfan/index.md

 # News
 >This part is under regularly updating.

-[11/2019] I joined the Department of Mechanical and Industrial Engineering, University of Toronto.
+[11/2019] I joined the Department of Mechanical and Industrial Engineering as a postdoc fellow, University of Toronto.

 [07/2019] I honorably received the Postgraduate Research Output Award 2018 (Engineering Faculty).